Breast Augmentation

 Rippling or Wrinkling

 The lower portion of the breasts may not have enough tissue to cover the implant.
 The patient may see rippling or wrinkling.
 This is more common in thin patients.
-Cohesive gel has the lowest rate of wrinkling or rippling.
+The cohesive gel has the lowest rate of wrinkling or rippling.

 ALCL